Study Guide

 [ start bold Note to examinee: end bold These test directions are provided here to familiarize you with the directions you will see on the actual test.
 They may refer to features whose functionality is not enabled in this study guide.
 You will hear and see on the screen:]

-For this section of the test, you will record an oral reading of a Latin passage presented on-screen.
+For this section of the test, you will record a spoken response in the target language to an assignment presented on-screen.

 recorded answer box

-When your recording time is over, the current status on the Recorded Answer box will change to "Completed," indicating the conclusion of the assignment.
-You will automatically be advanced to the next screen.
-Do not click the start bold Next end bold button unless you have finished recording your oral reading with time remaining and wish to move to the next screen.
-If you advance to the next screen with recording time remaining, you will not be able to go back.
+Once the recorder box shows "Complete," you may select the Next button to continue with the remainder of the test.
+Do NOT click start bold Next end bold until you have finished recording your response. start bold If you advance to the next screen with recording time remaining, you will not be able to go back. end bold

 You may use the erasable notebooklet provided to make notes; however, start bold you will be scored only on the response that is recorded in the test. end bold

-Your response to the assignment will be evaluated on the basis of the following criteria:
+Your response to the oral expression assignment will be evaluated on the basis of the following criteria:

-You will have only start bold and uppercase ONE end bold and uppercase opportunity to record your oral reading.
+You will have only start bold and uppercase ONE end bold and uppercase opportunity to record your response.
 Once the recording has begun, it cannot be stopped, nor can you re-record your response.
-Be sure that your microphone is in a downward position near your mouth before you begin speaking.

 Sample Presentational Speaking Assignment